jason-horvath/adventofjs/day01/README.md

-# Day 01 - The Timer
+# Day 01 - The Pomodoro Timer

 This one was done with a few vanilla JS Modules.